Courses & Requirements: Maritime Law

 Positions to work closely with a Professor from the program are available.
 Students may also undertake a directed research project focusing on a maritime law topic under the direction of a faculty supervisor.

-Students in the past have been selected for externship placements at: The United States Coast Guard District Seven Legal, Svitzer, Carnival Cruise Line, and Royal Caribbean International.
+Students in the past have been selected for experiential learning at the United States Coast Guard District Seven Legal, Svitzer, Carnival Cruise Line, and Royal Caribbean International.

 Maritime Law Society